- ESG Initiatives

 Activities to enhance manufacturing

-Noritake is a manufacturing company that was born from the
+The Noritake Group is a manufacturer that was born from the passionate

-passionate desires of the founders to "make porcelain with exquisite
+desires of the founders to "make porcelain with exquisite craftmanship and

-craftmanship and impeccable whiteness."
-Based on this spirit, the
+impeccable whiteness."
+Based on this spirit, the Noritake Group is focused on

-In addition, we have integrated "quality activities" for the design and engineering divisions and we are evolving them into activities that promote manufacturing and technology together.
+In 2011, we began basic development activities under the "Manufacturing 3-1 (M3-1) Activities", started by the manufacturing departments.
+To ensure stable production, we have implemented a system that is the foundation for safety, organized & in order, and standardization.
+In addition, we have integrated "quality activities" for the engineering division and we are evolving them into activities that promote manufacturing and technology together.
 Since 2016, as basic enhancement activities, we have expanded our activities to develop management standards and systems that control the five major missions of our production sites: Safety, Quality, Production, Cost, and Human Resources.
-We have expanded our manufacturing activities for engineering, development, sales, and management as "S3-1 activities" and are currently promoting activities based on the two pillars of "M3-1 activities" and "S3-1 activities."

 M3-1 activity (manufacturing and technology)